New songs, new murals, new laws, new poems…

 Welcoming the possibilities of new plants in our garden can change the way we experience the world.
 When we resist classification and embrace diversity we reshape our plates as well as our perspectives, feeding our capacity to see and dismantle the systems of oppression that imprison us all.

-This might sound outrageous but, Friends, let me tell you the story of this cabbage.
+This might sound outrageous but, Friends, let me tell you the story of Mermaid’s Tale cabbage.

 The (quite conical) tip of a delectable iceberg, this is a deep dive into community plant breeding — community co-creation — because we don’t exist in a vacuum.
 Together we’re remembering and reimagining the delectable diversity, the mutual aid & the joy that is the fact and dream of each seed.